hkpeaks/peakrs/README.md

 Peaks Consolidation is written in Go, while PyPeaks is written in Rust with Python binging.

-Peaks Consolidation is purely an ETL framework, now PyPeaks extend to cover many Python and Rust API you run its as library.
+Peaks Consolidation is purely an ETL framework, now PyPeaks extend to cover many Python and Rust APIs you run its as library.

 ## The Folder "preview-file" is Python Call Rust